 Watch this short Youtube video prepared by Visit Sacramento:

 There are active adult communities in the Sacramento region.
-The median sale price of a home in the Sacramento-Roseville-Arden-Arcade area during the 4th quarter of 2017 was $349,900, according to the National Association of Realtors.
+The median sale price of a home in the Sacramento-Roseville-Arden-Arcade area during the 1st quarter in 2019 was $360,000, according to the National Association of Realtors.

 What is special about Sacramento